Deep Learning for Sea Surface Temperature Reconstruction under Cloud Occlusion: Satellite Data Set for algorithm development

-Unfortunately, the approximation provided by data from previous days is not very precise.
-Table \ref{tab:persistence} shows the difference for nighttime data, expressed in terms of both Mean Absolute Difference (MAD) and Root Mean Square Difference (RMSD), for increasing temporal gaps, ranging from 1 to 5 days.
-The diffeence is measured as an average over sea locations that are visible on both days.

-The difference increases very rapidly, and the contribution to reconstruction from previous days is not immediately clear.
+As in many classical reconstructions of SST below the clouds \citep{chin2017multi}, it is common to use for each target night a temporal sequence of a few consecutive days to temporally extrapolate/interpolate SST values on the cloudy pixel.
+This approach can be seen as a form of persistence filling algorithm, where we use the closest available data to fill gaps.
+Unfortunately, the approximation provided by data from previous days is very inaccurate.
+Table~\ref{tab:persistence} shows the difference for nighttime data, expressed in terms of both Mean Absolute Difference (MAD) and Root Mean Square Difference (RMSD), for increasing temporal gaps, ranging from 1 to 5 days.
+The latter is the temporal window used with the current SST reconstruction methods \citep{catipovic2023reconstruction, chin2017multi}.
+The difference is measured as an average over sea locations that are uncontaminated by clouds on both days.
+The RMSD and MAD increase very rapidly, and the quality of the reconstruction using data from previous days is doubtful.

-According to our experiments, reported in Section \ref{sec:results}, considering temporal sequences longer than 4 consecutive days bring no improvement to the reconstruction.
+According to our experiments, reported in Section~\ref{sec:results}, considering temporal sequences longer than 4 consecutive days bring no improvement to the reconstruction.